EmbText

 In this example:

-• The bio field is using the EmbText data type to embed and index Alice’s biography, making it searchable based on the semantic meaning of the text.
+- The bio field uses the EmbText data type to embed and index Alice’s biography, making it searchable based on the semantic meaning of the text.

 Example of EmbText in Nested Fields